George W. Byng: Musical director and composer

-HMV years
+His Master's Voice

 Byng first conducted for recordings at Thomas Edison's London studios from 1909 until they closed in 1914.
-In 1915 Byng became staff conductor for HMV and conducted a great number of recordings made at their recording studios in Hayes, Middlesex.
+In 1915 Byng became staff conductor for His Master's Voice (HMV) and conducted a great number of recordings made at their recording studios in Hayes, Middlesex.
 These featured many well-known artists of the time, for example the singers Elisabeth Schumann, Feodor Chaliapin, Peter Dawson, the Black Diamonds (Brass) Band and the Mayfair Dance Orchestra.

 During and after the First World War Byng was one of the conductors, along with Arthur Wood and Harry Norris, who worked on the HMV project to record the Gilbert and Sullivan comic operas.
 This was an extensive undertaking, under the direction of Rupert D'Oyly Carte, proprietor of the D'Oyly Carte Opera Company.
 The Gilbert and Sullivan operas Byng conducted for HMV were The Mikado (1917), The Yeomen of the Guard (1920), The Pirates of Penzance (1920), Patience (1921), Iolanthe (1922), H.M.S Pinafore (1922) and Princess Ida, 1924.

 In 1930 Byng was both arranger and conductor of a series of children's records and other music for light orchestra recorded by HMV in one of the studios at the Small Queen's Hall in London.